 Energy efficient windows are a hot commodity these days.
 Not only do they reduce negative effects on the environment but they also help to lower our monthly utility bills.
 And, one of the best ways to make your home more energy efficient is to replace your old drafty windows with energy star windows.
 In fact, this may be one of the best home improvement projects you can tackle to make your home more comfortable, while saving you money in the long run.

-5 Elements Of Energy Efficient Window
+5 Elements Of Energy Efficient Windows

 There is almost nothing that makes windows more energy efficient than the new advances in window glazing.
 The practice of glazing refers to utilizing multiple glass panes within one window to create a thermal barrier and therefore makes your windows more energy efficient.
 The thermal barrier allows for less heat transfer between the interior and exterior of your home.
-Most windows now have double panes of glass, while some even have triple panes.
-The more panes you have, the more energy efficient your window will be.
-Wider spaces between the panes will also add to the efficiency of the window.

 Window Glass Fill